coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-02-arraylist-removeall-method.md

 Or if the specified collection is null, we will surely get the `NullPointerException`.

-Let's see an example java program to show the case of `NullPointerException` while invoking the `removeAll()` method.
+Let's see an example Java program to show the case of `NullPointerException` while invoking the `removeAll()` method.

 ```java
 import java.util.ArrayList;